Water Street, NW: Temporary Travel Lane, Trail, and Parking Closures Start October 15th

 The project’s contractor will perform the utility inspections to prepare the site for construction.
 Temporary detours are necessary to ensure the safety of pedestrians, bicyclists, motorists, and workers while this work is underway.
 Capital Crescent Trail will remain open.

-DC Water will construct a diversion facility at this site, including a diversion chamber, an approach channel, a drop shaft, and other structures to direct the flows from the existing combined sewer overflows (CSO) into the tunnel.
+DC Water will construct a diversion facility at this site, including a diversion chamber, an approach channel, a drop shaft, and other structures to redirect the existing overflows of untreated sewage and stormwater into the tunnel.

 Work will be phased to minimize impacts, and each location is estimated to take 3-5 days, pending inclement weather.
 Restrictions and detours will be in effect on weekdays during daytime hours only when the work is taking place.
 The site will be restored, and detours removed at the end of each workday.
 The above map gives an overview of the utility investigation locations on Water Street and the trail.